Techtonica/curriculum/agile-development/intro-to-agile.md

 - https://www.scrum-tips.com/2016/02/17/stacey-complexity-model/

 _Describe step-by-step what needs to be done to prepare a cup of tea.
 (Baking a cake by following a recipe is another example to use).
 This should illustrate a defined process.
-Plot "making a cup of tea" on the stacey graph._
+Plot "making a cup of tea" on the Stacey graph._

 _Taking a shower in a new hotel room is quite different from that.
 E.g. you have to figure out the dials, you have to experiment to find the right temperature.
-This illustrates an empirical process “apply, inspect & adapt” Plot "taking a shower" on the stacey graph._
+This illustrates an empirical process “apply, inspect & adapt” Plot "taking a shower" on the Stacey graph._

 _Think about where software development projects sit on this graph?
 And why …?_